oktadeveloper/okta-blog-hugo/content/blog/build-spring-microservices-with-docker.md

 ```

 Some explanation about the properties:

 * spring.profiles.active=native - indicates Spring Cloud Config must use native filesystem to obtain the configuration.
-Normally GIT repositories are used but we are going to stick with native filesystem for simplification.
+Normally GIT repositories are used but we are going to stick with native filesystem for simplicity sake.
 * spring.cloud.config.server.native.searchLocations - The path containing the configuration files.
 Choose an empty folder on your computer.

 Now, we need something to configure and apply on our example... how about Okta's configuration??
-Let's put our _school-ui_ behind an authorization layer and use the configuration provided here.
+Let's put our _school-ui_ behind an authorization layer and use the configuration provided in configuration project.

 You can register for a [free-forever developer account](https://developer.okta.com/signup/) that will enable you to create as many user and applications you need to use in our tutorial!
 After created, please create a new Web Application on Okta's dashboard: